 Homes can have many hidden hazards that could be harmful to anyone – from babies to seniors.
 Thirty-three million people are injured by consumer products in the home each year, but most of these injuries are avoidable, so practicing prevention and hazard-proofing homes can save lives.
 People at different ages and those with disabilities may be more prone to certain types of injuries.
+Make sure you have a fully-stocked first aid kit readily available.

 Emergency physicians treat preventable injuries every day and have the following recommendations to help you and your family stay safe.